The-w0rst/grimmbot/README.md

 GrimmBot can broadcast status to a Socket.IO dashboard if you define `SOCKET_SERVER_URL` inside `config/setup.env`.

+## Help commands

+Every goon responds to a personalized `help` command using its prefix:

+- `!help` for GrimmBot
+- `*help` for BloomBot
+- `?help` for CurseBot

+Use `helpall` with any prefix to have all three introduce themselves at once.

 ## Command reference

 Here's a taste of what each bot can do.